- Also for critically defective batteries

 Basic data

-- Sheet steel hood with integrated fire protection panels (100 mm)
+• Sheet steel cover with integrated fire protection panels (100 mm)

-- Drip tray incl.
-42 mm fire protection panel for collecting escaping electrolyte
+• Drip tray incl.
+42 mm fire protection plate to collect any escaping electrolyte

 Handling elements & equipment

-- 6 lashing points including 3 tension belts for securely fastening the batteries
+• 6 lashing points including 3 tension belts for secure fixing of the batteries

-- 4 crane eyes for lifting the hood
+• 4 crane eyes for lifting the cover

-- 2 entry pockets on the hood for mechanical handling
+• 2 entry pockets on the cover for mechanical handling

 4. Approvals & safety features

-- P 911 (transportation of critically defective lithium-ion batteries)
+– P 911 (transport of critically defective lithium-ion batteries)

 – 100 mm thick fire protection panels, fire resistance class EI 90 in accordance with EN 13501-2

-- 42 mm thick, non-combustible fire protection panel in the drip tray
+– 42 mm thick, non-combustible fire protection panel in the collection tray

-- Before use: Check container, hood and closures for integrity.
+• Before use: Check the container, cover and closures for damage.

-- During transportation: Fully screw on the cover; only move using safe means of transport.
+• During transport: Screw the cover on completely; only move using safe means of transport.

-- Storage: Flat and well-ventilated surface, preferably covered; protect from heat.
+• Storage: Flat and well-ventilated surface, covered if possible; protect from heat.

-- Properly dispose of contaminated or damaged components (electrolyte, fire residues).
+• Dispose of contaminated or damaged components (electrolyte, fire residues) properly.

-- Repairs may only be carried out by authorized specialists or the manufacturer.
+• Repairs may only be carried out by authorised specialists or the manufacturer.

 6. Options / variants / special equipment